brittonlaroche/realm/inventoryDemo/README.md

 <img src="./img/APIKey4.png" width="600">

-When finished whitelisting IP adresses click done.
+When finished whitelisting IP adresses click __"done"__.
 Congratulations, You now have an API key for command line access into your Realm project!

 #### 4.3.
 Log in via realm-cli
 log into your atlas cluster with your API key (public and private keys) with the stich command line tool.